jptacek/JPtacek.com/src/documents/2013/04/being-you-setting-up-wordpress-on-azure-websites/index.html.md

 ![](042913_1148_BeingYouSet1.png)

-You free trial contains up to 10 Web Sites and Mobile servies, a SQL database, 35 GB of strogae and 750 hours of small compute hours.
+You free trial contains up to 10 Web Sites and Mobile services, a SQL database, 35 GB of strogae and 750 hours of small compute hours.
 This will essentially allow you to create a blog a Azure shared instance for free.
 Click the next arrow (right by two).

 You will be asked to verify your account via a SMS message to your phone.
 Step three will ask you to setup a credit card information, after which, your Azure subscription is being setup